petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-structures/creating-structures.md

 If you upload an image from your computer, the image is only available for that particular article.
 ```

-**Link to Page:** A selector to include a link to another page in the same Site.
+**Link to Page:** A selector to include a link to another page in the same site.

 **Multiple Selection:** A list of options to choose from using a checkbox list.
-This field allows multiple selection.
+This field allows multiple selections.

-**Numeric:** An input that accepts integer or decimal numbers based on the selected numeric type.
+**Numeric:** A field that accepts integer or decimal numbers based on the selected numeric type.
 Non-numeric input is not accepted.

 **Rich Text:** A WYSIWYG editor to offer more formatting options for writing content.

 **Select from List:** A selection of options to choose from using a drop-down list.
-This field allows multiple selection, if set by the user.
+This field optionally allows multiple selections.

 **Separator:** A horizontal line to separate fields.

 **Single Selection:** A list of options to choose from using radio buttons.
 This field allows one selection only.

-**Text:** A text input for short entries, such as titles or headings.
+**Text:** A text field for short entries, such as titles or headings.

 **Upload:** A file selector to include a file from the documents and media library or your computer.